As of June 9, 2020, funds

 Who is eligible:

 Students who complete the Emergency Financial Aid Grant Application and have demonstrated eligibility for federal financial aid.
-Below is a list of minimum eligibility requirements:

 How to apply:

 - Complete the Emergency Financial Aid Grant Application.
 The grant is no longer available.
 Funds have been exhausted.

 If you are approved for funding, funds will be disbursed to you by direct deposit or paper check.
 To expedite the receipt of funds, students are encouraged to set up direct deposit in myCOTC.
 All other funds will be mailed to the student's permanent address on file.